 The Individual Studies major allows students to pursue a coherent course of study not formally offered at UC San Diego.
 To apply for the major, students must have a 3.25 grade point average and apply by the beginning of the junior year.
 A written proposal with supporting documentation from a ladder-ranked faculty adviser, a list of prerequisite courses, and a proposed curriculum plan are required.
 Students pursuing this major must be goal oriented and self directed.
 Please contact the Marshall College academic advising office.

 Students may participate in the Partners-at-Learning Program (PAL) by taking specified Education Studies (EDS) courses that train and place them as tutors and mentors in local elementary and high schools, as well as the on-campus Preuss School, Gompers Preparatory Academy, and Lincoln High School in Southeast San Diego.
 Participation in the PAL Program can be counted toward satisfying the Public Service option at Marshall College.
 This campuswide program is open to all students in good standing and at the junior level.
-(See EDS in the department listing—specifically EDS 130, 134, 136, 138, and 139.)
+(See EDS in the department listing—specifically EDS 130, 131, 134, 136, 137, 138, and each taken with the corequisite EDS 139.)

 Public Service Minor